 The public-private-partnership (PPP) project which began in 2012 between HUL and Maharashtra Government for sustainable sourcing of tomatoes matured in 2014.
 In 2015, the programme no longer required the intervention or support of PPP as the project had become self-sustaining.

-In 2017, HUL continued to provide these farmers a buy-back guarantee for their produce.
+HUL continues to provide these farmers a buy-back guarantee for their produce.
 HUL also offers global and local knowledge and expertise in sustainable agriculture practices in tomato cultivation; this includes the latest agricultural techniques, irrigation practices and recommendation of right seed varieties.

 Execution of good agricultural practices and adoption of drip irrigation systems help farmers to significantly reduce usage of water, pesticide and fertiliser, reducing the negative impact on the environment.
 In fact, under this project, all the farmers associated with one of our partners – an established food processing company located near Nashik, are using drip irrigation.
 This in turn, helps to reduce water used in agriculture and has resulted in better yields.

 Till date, we have reached out to over 8,000 smallholder farmers who grew tomatoes on more than 11,000 acres of land.